-Affiliates of Oaktree own a significant portion of our common shares, subject to certain restrictions on voting, acquisitions and dispositions thereof.
+Affiliates of Oaktree are the largest shareholder of our common shares, subject to certain restrictions on voting, acquisitions and dispositions thereof.

-As of February 16, 2023, Oaktree and its affiliates beneficially own 26,067,483 common shares, representing approximately 25.3% of our outstanding common shares.
-However, pursuant to the Oaktree Shareholders Agreement, Oaktree and certain affiliates thereof have agreed to voting restrictions, ownership limitations and standstill restrictions.
+As of February 9, 2024, Oaktree and its affiliates beneficially own 6,107,983 common shares, representing approximately 7.3% of our outstanding common shares.
+However, pursuant to the Oaktree Shareholders Agreement, Oaktree and certain affiliates thereof have agreed to certain voting restrictions.
 See "Item 7.
-Major Shareholders and Related Party Transactions-B. Related Party Transactions - Oaktree Shareholders Agreement" for further details.
-Despite the foregoing limitations, Oaktree and its affiliates are able to exert considerable influence over us.
-Oaktree and its affiliates may be able to prevent or delay a change of control of us and could preclude any unsolicited acquisition of us.
-The concentration of ownership and voting power in Oaktree may make some transactions more difficult or impossible without Oaktree's support, even if such events are in the best interests of our other shareholders and/or may have an adverse effect on the price of our common shares.
-As a result of such influence, we may take actions that our other shareholders do not view as beneficial, which may adversely affect our results of operations and financial condition and cause the value of your investment to decline.
-Additionally, Oaktree is in the business of making investments in companies and currently holds and may from time to time in the future acquire, interests in the shipping industry that directly or indirectly compete with certain portions of our business.
-If Oaktree pursues acquisitions or makes further investments in the shipping industry, those acquisitions and investment opportunities may not be available to us, and we have agreed to renounce any interest or expectancy in, or in being offered an opportunity to participate in, any corporate opportunities may be presented to or become known to Oaktree or any of its affiliates.
-In addition, the members of the Board of Directors ("Board of Directors") nominated by Oaktree will have fiduciary duties to us and in addition may ha
+Major Shareholders and Related Party Transactions - B. Related Party Transactions - Oaktree Shareholders Agreement" for further details.
+Additionally, Oaktree is in the business of making investments in companies.
+If Oaktree pursues acquisitions or makes further investments in the shipping industry, those acquisitions and investment opportunities may not be available to us, and we have agreed to renounce any interest or expectancy in, or in being offered an opportunity to participate in, any corporate opportunities that may be presented to or become known to Oaktree.
+As a result, such circumstances may entail real or apparent conflicts of interest with respect to matters affecting both us and Oaktree, whose interests, in some circumstances, may be adverse to ours.